Da Lat Spiced Meatballs

 Combine all the ingredients, except the vegetable oil, in a large mixing bowl.
 Put the bowl into the fridge to let the mixture firm up and the flavors meld, at least 30 minutes and up to 1 hour.

 Form the mixture into balls (about 1½ inches in diameter) and flatten each one slightly.
-Set a skillet over medium to medium-high heat and add the vegetable oil.
-When the oil shimmers, add meatballs.
-Cook for about 3 minutes, then flip the meatballs over, cover the skillet, and cook until the center is done and the outside is lightly caramelized.
-Serve with rice noodles, fresh herbs, and nouc cham sauce.
+Set a skillet over medium heat and add 1 teaspoon of the vegetable oil.
+When the oil shimmers, add half of the meatballs.
+Cook for 2-3 minutes, then flip the meatballs over, cover the skillet, and cook until the center is done and the outside is lightly caramelized, another 2-3 minutes.
+Wipe out the skillet and repeat the cooking process with the remaining half of the meatballs.

-For cooking on a grill, make the balls slightly larger and flatten them slightly.
-Brush the grate with oil, cook the meatballs for about 3 minutes on each side.
+For cooking on a grill, make the balls slightly larger.
+Brush the grate with oil, cook the meatballs for 2-3 minutes on each side.

 To make nouc cham sauce Whisk 2 tablespoons sugar and 2 tablespoons fish sauce with 1 minced garlic clove, 1 minced fresh red chile, the juice of 1 lemon, and a ¼ cup water (or more, to taste).